kaser-taylor/higgs-pipeline/Learning-resources/feauture-construction-code.md

 This is line is a pre-screener for the data before it is used.
 If something was noticeably wrong with the jets or detector it gets a non zero value.
 All data with a non-zero value should be discared.
 In a lower tier chat it points out we never pass this as an argument so it never gets sorted so I will add that to the code *Add this tomorrow*

+# line 35

+arr = arr[good_evt]

+# line 35 explanation

+This line slices the data and implements the pre-screener to make sure only valid data is kept.

+# line 37-43

 taus = ak.zip({
     "pt":  gev(arr["AnalysisTauJetsAuxDyn.pt"]),
     "eta": arr["AnalysisTauJetsAuxDyn.eta"],